Rancho Las Camaritas: Yelamu Ohlone Tribe's Sovereign Status

 The May 18, 1928 California Claims Act authorized the attorney general of California to bring an action in the United States Claims Court on behalf of the “Indians of California” for compensation for the approximately 8.5 million acres of lands which tribes in California reserved in the eighteen unratified treaties negotiated in 1851 and 1852.

 In 1958 Congress enacted the California Rancheria Act, which authorized the termination of federal supervision and services to forty-one named tribes in California.
 The Ohlone were not included as the tribe had been delisted as did many other California tribes in 1927 by the Bureau of Indian Affairs.

 In 1978 the U.S. upgraded its process for tribes to gain federal recognition.

-On October 9, 2002, after nearly 20 years of work, the Mukwema Ohlone Tribe was refused federal recognition by the Bureau of Indian Affairs Ohlone attempts to gain federal recognition over the last 35 years has been blocked partially due to the strict rules that include a catch-22 scenario.
+On October 9, 2002, after nearly 20 years of work, the Muwekma Ohlone Tribe was refused federal recognition by the Bureau of Indian Affairs Ohlone attempts to gain federal recognition over the last 35 years has been blocked partially due to the strict rules that include a catch-22 scenario.
 One of the regulations for obtaining status is that the tribe be in possession of traditional lands.